DEVSENSE/phptools-docs/docs/vs/Debugging/multi-user.md

 xdebug.remote_port = 9000
 ```

-3.)
-Configure PHP Tools for Visual Studio to use DBGp proxy server
+### STEP 3 - Configure PHP Tools for Visual Studio to use DBGp proxy server

 1. Navigate to project properties (right click on project node in **Solution Explorer**, choose properties).

 2. Select the server tab and enable the command `Use DBGp proxy`.

 3. Fill the host and port where the proxy is listening.
 In the screenshot bellow, the host is configured to point to the proxy located on the same machine.
 In most cases, this will point out to a remote server.

 ![Setting of DBGp proxy in PHP Tools](imgs/dbgp_vs.png)